MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 >"message": "Incorrect JSON body"

-This  message is also printed if the user writes a wrong key like "fieldNam" instead of "fieldName" in single filter.
+This  message is also printed if the user writes a wrong key, for example "fieldNam" instead of "fieldName" in single or multiple filter.

  - Stats features

- If the is a wrong request like
+ If there is a wrong request like

-> GET/stats/id
+>  localhost:8080/stats/id

  the application returns a message like:

 >  "String cannot be cast to class Double"

-because the GET/stats should only be used with numeric fields like "latitude" and "longitude".
+because the GET /stats/{fieldName} should only be used with numeric fields like "latitude" and "longitude".
 It must not be used with string fields like "id".